wyntonfranklin/jsontohtml/README.md

 Using this json parser you can create duplication objects which makes it easy to create a html document from you JSON file.

+**IMPORTANT! - For styling of elements there is a conflict with the style attribute and the style xml element.
+Instead use the inline attribute for styling of elements.** In the below examples you can see the **inline** attribute being used.

 #### Creating a simple div with styling and list element.

 ```json